GoogleCloudPlatform/community/tutorials/restrict-workload-identity-with-kyverno/index.md

     To learn more about how we can adapt and extend this policy to match different criteria check the [Kyverno Write Policies documentation](https://kyverno.io/docs/writing-policies/).

-## Bonus: Restrict the Kubernetes service account annotation to the Google service account
+## Optional: Restrict the Kubernetes service account annotation to the Google service account

-Let's create a policy to restrict that the Kubernetes service account could be created/annotated with a different Google service account.
+Let's create a policy to restrict that the Kubernetes service account could only be annotated with our Google service account.
+This policy will also prevent that other Kubernetes service accounts in this namespace could be annotated with our Google service account.

 1. Remove the existing KSA.